rj79/pynetstring/README.rst

 A ParseError subclass exception will be raised if trying to decode an invalid netstring.
 ::

   # IncompleteString exception due to missing trailing comma:
   pynetstring.decode('3:ABC_')

   decoder = Decoder(3)
   # TooLong exception due to exceeded netstring limit in stream parser:
   decoder.feed(b'4:ABCD,')

+  # ParseError due to negative length
+  decoder.feed(b'-1:X,')

 All other exceptions of this module can be expected to be subclass of NetstringException.